 Compared to I.R. lamp, laser straightforwardly yield focused lights with higher intensities.
 This way it can be more easily used for miniaturized devices and nanoliter samples (15–17).
 This technology enabled to carry out up to 40 PCR cycles in 370s.

-For the cooling phase, these optical systems often use air cooling through fan or only air contact in open system (this latter comprising so intrinsic problems for PCR contaminations).
+For the cooling phase, these optical systems often use air cooling through fan or only air contact in an open system (this latter comprising intrinsic problems for PCR contaminations).

 It can also be noted that these optical systems require cumbersome setups that hinder their integration.

 Laser heating of PCR droplets film, From Kim et al., Optics Express, 2009 (16)

 iii.
 Thermalisation air and liquid flows for PCR thermalisation in microfluidic devices

 To accelerate temperature transitions, instead of displacing the PCR samples like in flow-through PCR systems or changing the temperature of heating elements, heating flows can be displaced and alternated on a static PCR chamber.